ysyk2021/the-mindset-of-creativity-cultivating-resilience-and-risk-taking/src/chapter-4-3.md

-Chapter 4: Tools and Techniques for Creative Thinking and Innovation: Leveraging Technology and Collaboration for Innovation
+Leveraging Technology and Collaboration for Innovation
 ============================================================================================================================

 In this chapter, we will explore tools and techniques for creative thinking and innovation, specifically leveraging technology and collaboration for innovation.